mvlootman/vbench/README.md

 - use monotonic time instead of tick count (monotonic time is not yet available in V)
 - compare performance of functions to each other
 - use channels to signal completion of benchmark duration (instead of checking tickcount in benchmark loop)
-- use struct defaults (N 2 / 5) when it comes available
 - return stats in struct